hkdb/app/README.md

 Tracking versioned release:

-1. cd back into the repo whreever you put it. `~/.config/app` if you took my recommendation
+1. cd back into the repo whereever you put it. `~/.config/app` if you took my recommendation
 2. `git pull`
 3. `git checkout <version tag>`
 3. `./update.sh`